Chris de Burgh’s house – a beautiful Georgian home in the gorgeous Irish countryside – is up for sale.

 Chris de Burgh House

-For a world famous musician looking for a little privacy, this place is perfect.
-A serious of internal roads and paths weave through the gardens, offering access to the wider grounds.
+For a world-famous musician looking for a little privacy, this place is perfect.
+A series of internal roads and paths weave through the gardens, offering access to the wider grounds.
 However, the house itself is sheltered by a wall of mature trees.

 This large kitchen feels surprisingly quaint for such a grand room.
 The turquoise breakfast bar is a lovely contrast to the grand drapes that are a nod to the home’s original Georgian style.
 If we didn’t know any better, we’d have though that stove and wooden shelves belonged in a cottage not a mansion.

-The kitchen leads into this grand living room which looks the part of a grand country home.
-The open fireplace and cosy red sofas make this the perfect place for a spot of after dinner entertaining, and possibly a sing-a-long around the piano?
+The kitchen leads into this grand living room, which looks the part of a grand country home.
+The open fireplace and cosy red sofas make this the perfect place for after-dinner entertaining, and possibly a sing-a-long around the piano?
 All together now, ‘Never seen you looking so lovely as you did tonight…’

 The decorating schemes were overseen by interior designer Simon Kingi, but we have a feeling that Chris de Burgh picked the colours!
 One of 12-bedrooms that are all accessed via the main staircase.
 We wonder how many of the other rooms got the same colour treatment…

-We’d expect nothing less of the ‘master of the soft ballad’ than an at-home music studio, to tinker away on his latest album.
+We’d expect nothing less of the ‘master of the soft ballad’ than an at-home music studio, where Chris can tinker away on his latest album.
 You don’t sell 45 million records without a little practice.

 Speaking of those 45 million records, if you needed any proof of Chris de Burgh’s musical success then just take a glance at his wall of gold and platinum records.
 But this wall it isn’t just reserved for Dad’s success, there is also a shot of his daughter, Rosanna Davison, when she won the Miss World title in 2003.

 Now this is our idea of a fun red room.
-We’d quite happily kicking back in one of these luxurious velvet cinema seats whilst taking in a few cinematic classics.
+We’d quite happily kick back in one of these luxurious velvet cinema seats whilst taking in a few cinematic classics.
 Popcorn anyone?

-This swimming pool makes up a large part of the sprawling leisure complex that spans over 1,122 square metres and includes a games room.
-The wooden terrace over looking the pool is giving us some serious Romeo and Juliet vibes, especially with the ivy trailing over the bannister.
+This swimming pool takes up a large part of the sprawling leisure complex that spans over 1,122 square metres and also includes a games room.
+The wooden terrace over looking the pool is giving us some serious Romeo and Juliet vibes, especially with the ivy trailing over the railings.

-What we can’t help wondering is if the water slide is solely for the kids, or is 70 year old enjoys a splash everyone and again.
+What we can’t help wondering is if the water slide is solely for kids, or whether Chris uses it every now and again?

 No leisure complex would be complete without a pristine tennis court.
-It blends surpassingly well into the surroundings thanks to the surrounding boxes hedges and shrubbery.
+It blends well into the surroundings, thanks to the surrounding boxes hedges and shrubbery.

 Bushey Park is on the market with Sotheby’s for £11,167,171.